JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 # Loading/Saving Results

 A `SparqlResultSet` may be loaded/saved using the [ISparqlResultsReader](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.ISparqlResultsReader) and [ISparqlResultsWriter](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.ISparqlResultsWriter) interfaces respectively.
-These are functionally very similar to the `IRdfReader` and `IRdfWriter` interfaces described on the [[UserGuide/Reading RDF|Reading RDF]] and [[Writing RDF|UserGuide-Writing-RDF]] pages.
+These are functionally very similar to the `IRdfReader` and `IRdfWriter` interfaces described on the [[Reading RDF|UserGuide-Reading-RDF]] and [[Writing RDF|UserGuide-Writing-RDF]] pages.

 A quick example is as follows: